Financial distress consultants must deal with the politics of an organization, its financial and operational circumstances and conflicting roles.

 Our founder and project managers are supported by staff who provide financial analysis and accounting expertise.
 Specific people are selected for each client to efficiently address the client’s specific situation and challenges.

 Edward Hostmann, Founder

-Edward has provided consulting services to firms in financial distress for more than 27 years and founded Edward Hostmann, Inc. (EHI) in 1991.
-He has served as a a Bankruptcy Panel Trustee, Federal Receiver, State Court Receiver in Oregon & Washington and a Tribal Court Receiver.
+Edward has provided consulting services to firms in financial distress for almost 30-years and founded Edward Hostmann, Inc. (EHI) in 1991.
+He has served as a Bankruptcy Panel Trustee, Federal Receiver, State Court Receiver in Oregon & Washington and a Tribal Court Receiver.
 As an advisor, he has represented national financial institutions facing the prospect of loan losses from corporate borrowers.
 He has represented debtors and creditors in and out of bankruptcy.

 Gregory A. Fletcher, CPA, Principal